manasoid/make/README.md

-# make automation templates for your healthy lifestyle
+# automation templates for your effortless life
-Share the automation scenarios we made with Make/Integromat
+you don't necessarily have to work harder to get the optimal result. instead, you can reduce stresses and workloads with appropriate automation.  we share the automation template made with Make/Integromat for you!

 ## project info
 this is the open-sourse project based on donations and sponsorships. your support is highly appreciated!

 - [Buy me a coffee](https://www.buymeacoffee.com/ethicalworks)